asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 teams, database teams, release managers, and operations teams (the only ones in the organization allowed to deploy to production).
 I want to make it clear that these example teams I've suggested may not always be problematic.
-If the team can operate independent of other teams and deliver features to production then they may not be a problem.
+If the team can operate independent of other teams, don't have other teams dependent on them, and can deliver features to production then they should not be a problem.

-When companies deliver features "dark" to production yet another handoff occurs if a separate organization is responsible enabling the feature in production.
+When companies deliver features "dark" to production yet another handoff occurs if a separate organization is responsible for enabling the feature in production.
 A lot of these organizations are trying to "be agile" and don't understand why they aren't getting the improvements and benefits they were promised.

 They don't become more efficient (and in a lot of cases actually slow down) because their organizational structure is creating too much friction between feature inception and delivery.
 They design into the process an incredible amount of handoffs to get a single feature into production.
 If the time it takes a feature to get from inception to production takes months and not days there is a problem with the system. **If software is your business this should be concerning, your competition will find a way to deliver features in days and be able to deliver several times per day.**

 ### Increase in Meetings